You will seldom have a deficiency with Mandala strains if you use:

 Fertilizing on soil is always the worse choice compared to fresh soil and sufficient root space!
 Don't be tempted to believe that a lot of fertilizing will give you better results.
 This is a myth from the agrochemical industry that wants to sell their products in huge quantities.
 Our environment is already suffering worldwide from the results.

-Fertilizer should be used with extreme care indoor and seen only as a minor supplement to top up nutrients or to assist in cases of accidental deficiencies.
+Fertilizer should be used with care for indoor cultivation and seen only as a minor supplement to top up nutrients or to assist in cases of accidental deficiencies.
 In hydroponics moderate EC levels should be used instead of heroic dosages to "force" flowering.
-For outdoor the fertilizing must be dosaged in accordance with soil quality and the size of the plants.
+For outdoor the fertilizing should be dosaged in accordance with soil quality, container size, length of growing season and the size of the plants.

-We recommend brands such as Klassman KT2, FoxFarm Ocean Forest, Pindstrup Universal, CompoSana Universal/Flower/Bio or Plantacion (Spain), CANNA Professional, FloraGard Vital Blumenerde or comparable FloraGard soil mixes for flowers/plants.
+We recommend brands such as Klassman KT2, FoxFarm Ocean Forest, Pindstrup Universal, CompoSana Universal/Flower/Bio or Plantacion (Spain), FloraGard Vital Blumenerde or comparable FloraGard soil mixes for flowers/plants.
 Use a seedling mix for germinating your seeds.
-Further details in our SOIL GUIDE.

 Heavily fertilized soils like Bio Bizz All-Mix have shown not to be suitable for indoor grows.
 They contain too much nitrogen, have an extremely high EC (salt) level, and are better used for outdoor where the plants have a longer growth period.The Light Mix offered by Plagron and Bio Bizz is extremely low in nutrients and completely unsuitable for any natural soil cultivation.